jjdelorme/ContosoUniversity/README.md

         --member=serviceAccount:$PROJECT_NUMBER-compute@developer.gserviceaccount.com
     ```

-1. Create `cloudbuild.yaml` in the solution directory, as showing in the following code:
+1. Create `cloudbuild.yaml` in the solution directory, as shown in the following code:

     ```yaml
     steps: